-While EQ segments help to build the emotional "feeling" of marketing activities, aiding with content development and understanding what connects our destination to the right audience, today's data-driven marketing world requires a level of accuracy that targets these audiences and meets them where they are.
-This means they need to find us on the right social channels, in the most probable newspaper, during their favorite TV show, on the commute to work, or while they listen to their favorite sports team on the radio.
-Understanding audience needs is essential and, while the core call-to-action may be the same across audiences, what motivates those audiences to take interest, and then take action, will vary.
+While traveller segmentation helps to build the emotional "feeling" of marketing activities, aiding with content development and understanding what connects our destination to the right audience, today's datadriven marketing world requires a level of accuracy that targets these audiences and meets them where they are.
+This means they need to find the NWT on the right social channels, in their morning newspaper, during their favorite TV show, on the commute to work, or while they listen to their favorite sports team on the radio.
+Understanding audience needs is essential and, while the core call-to-action may be similar across audiences, what motivates those audiences to take interest, and then take action, will vary.
 Audience personas are one way to conceptualize specific and similar groups in target audiences, making it easier to develop messaging specific to them, their motivations, and their interests.
 The personas captured for NWT Tourism were constructed using Canadian population data.
 The Environics PRIZM system collects census data as its base and then enhances it with dozens of other authoritative data sources.
 It classifies every Canadian household into one of 68 segments reflecting current demographics, lifestyles and values.
 Deeper than demographic insights, PRIZM allows for an understanding of life cycle stages, psychographics, and values, which all help create a more complete picture of audiences.

 Using historic postal code data collected from visitors to the NWT, NWT Tourism developed segments with high visitation rates to target those who are most likely to visit the territory.
 Similar segments were then clustered together to create target groups.
 Appendix B offers some high-level insight into the compiled data analysis and not only gives insights into their demographics, but also their key tourism activities, accommodation preferences, media habits, and more.
 Testing of these audience segments was carried out in 2023, and the segmentation remains relevant and accurate.
+This data can also be cross referenced with the Destination Canada Traveller Segmentation Programs.